 I’ve completed many unmolested Axis support vehicles, soft skin trucks etc, but you will rarely find I have deliberately modelled an operational Axis AFV.
 Even the ones I have completed without serious damage are destined to be stuck in a ditch or abandoned.
 I don't believe this was ever a conscious objective I set out to accomplish so it got me thinking.

-My very first attempt at creating a wrecked vehicle
+An early attempt at creating a wrecked vehicle

 My grandfather was in the Royal Engineers during WWII and repaired many vehicles after the D-Day landings in Europe.
 Although I no longer remember all of his war time tales, I do recall his descriptions of the absolute destruction of both buildings and vehicles, some of which he was likely to have had to remove or work on.
-I can only conclude that it must have left a lasting impression on me!
+I can only conclude that it must have left a lasting impression on him, and his stories on me!
 I have always enjoyed reading history, particularly military history, and events leading up to, and during the Normandy campaign have always held a fascination.

 No comments: